ssoranno/SingleCycleCPU/README.md

 # Single Cycle CPU
 Single Cycle CPU VHDL project created for Computer Systems Design course.<br>

 In this project a custom 8-bit Calculator ISA was developed and implemented in a single-cycle datapath.
-The input for the calculator is 8-bit instructions written and a clock signal written in a testbench file and outputs decimal values when instructed.
+The input for the calculator is 8-bit instructions and a clock signal written in a testbench file and outputs decimal values when instructed.
 The ISA supports 5 instructions: add, subtract, load, display, and compare(beq).<br>

 GHDL is required to simulate VHDL on Windows, Mac, or Linux